KRM7/gapp/docs/algorithms.md

 The `SingleObjective` algorithm is not a concrete algorithm implementation like the NSGA-II and NSGA-III algorithms are.
-It is simply a wrapper that combines a selection and a population replacement method.
-These methods can be selected independently of eachother in the `SingleObjective` algorithm.
+It is simply a wrapper that combines a selection and a population replacement method, which can be specified independently of eachother.

 The library implements several selection and population replacement methods that can be used.
-These are in the `gapp::selection` and `gapp::replacement` namespaces respectively.
+These are defined in the `gapp::selection` and `gapp::replacement` namespaces respectively.

 ```cpp